Surja15/Surja15/README.md

 ## About Me

 I'm a passionate Android app developer using Dart and Flutter, with a knack for project stage presentation and coordination.
-I'm also a PC building enthusiast and have a keen interest in software development.
+I've also successfully published an app on the Amazon Appstore.
+I'm a PC building enthusiast and have a keen interest in software development.
 I've worked on HTML/CSS for a website project and am constantly learning and open to collaborating on exciting projects, internships, and more!

 ## Skills